Tips for First Time Skiers or Snowboarders

 Believe it or not, the winter sun is still strong, and reflects off the snow white background.
 Sun screen, lip balm and sunglasses or goggles will help to keep you comfortable on sunny days.

 We recommend looking at the options we have for learning to ski or snowboard and see which best fits your needs.
 Programs range from Mighty Mites (6-7 yrs), beginner group lesson (8 years & up), intermediate group lessons and private lessons to clinics and specialty programs.
-We highly recommend the Guaranteed Learn to Ski program, a multi-visit program that will help you become a lifelong skier or rider.
+We highly recommend the Discover Skiing & Snowboarding, a multi-visit program that will help you become a lifelong skier or rider.
 The Treehouse for Kids offers a variety of lessons for children ages 3-14 and childcare programs for children ages 2½ and older.

 Renting equipment from Wintergreen offers conveniences not found when you rent elsewhere.
 Additionally, if you experience a problem with your equipment, we can fix it or replace it easily.
 Unfortunately, we cannot provide that service for outside rentals.